Nuts and bolts of communication with parents and families

 - When setting up an intervention, ask the parent to join a partnership agreement with you.
 Each of you signs and commits to carrying your specific responsibilities for supporting the student’s learning.

 Here are some things to keep in mind about your communications.

 - Ask families about the form of communication they prefer: written notes, phone calls, email, or personal visits.

 - Plan communication and interventions to match family needs.

-- Use calendars, letters, email, and phone calls to help parents be aware of activities going on at school and activities that reinforce reading at home.
+- Use calendars, letters, email, and phone calls to help parents be aware of activities going on at school.

 - The most powerful and meaningful communication strategies take place face-to-face or over the phone.
 Don’t rely solely on written communication.